laszewsk/mlcommons/benchmarks/cloudmask/target/greene_v0.5/README-greene_v0.5.md

   nano /ext3/env.sh
 ```

-TODO: one should not need to use nano, instead we should save the emv.sh script in github and copy in some form
+<mark>TODO:</mark> one should not need to use nano, instead we should save the emv.sh script in github and copy in some form

 The <mark>/ext3/env.sh</mark> should contain the following lines: